gfxdisp/ColorVideoVDP/README.md

-# ColorVideoVDP: A visible difference predictor for colour images and videos
+# ColorVideoVDP: A visible difference predictor for color images and videos

 **[BETA RELEASE]**